-The name member (NULL_AUDIT) indicates the name to use for references to the plugin in statements such as INSTALL PLUGIN OF UNINSTALL PLUGIN.
-This is also the name displayed by INFORMATION_SCHEMA.PLUGINS OF SHOW PLUGINS.
+The name member (NULL_AUDIT) indicates the name to use for references to the plugin in statements such as INSTALL PLUGIN or UNINSTALL PLUGIN.
+This is also the name displayed by INFORMATION SCHEMA.PLUGINS or SHOW PLUGINS.

 The audit_null_plugin_init initialization function performs plugin initialization when the plugin is loaded.
-The audit_null_plugin_deinit function performs cleanup when the plugin is unloaded.
+The audit null plugin deinit function performs cleanup when the plugin is unloaded.